Eraaalex/HSE_menu_project/README.md

 A web application for optimizing the operation of the dining room through the possibility of online orders.

-Technology stack: Python, SQLAlchemy, PostgrSQL, Docker (a bit)
+Technology stack: Python, SQLAlchemy, PostgreSQL, Docker (a bit)